miguelo17/Module-22-Challenge/README.md

 ## Working with Temporary Tables and Views:
 Creating Temporary Tables:
-We created temporary tables to hold data in memory for efficient queries
+We created temporary tables to hold data in memory for efficient queries.